-On November 30, 2022, the Company and PAVmed entered into a payroll and benefit expense reimbursement agreement (the "PBERA").
-Historically, PAVmed has paid for certain payroll and benefit-related expenses in respect of the Company's personnel on behalf of the Company, and the Company has reimbursed PAVmed for the same.
-Pursuant to the PBERA, PAVmed will continue to pay such expenses, and the Company will continue to reimburse PAVmed for the same.
-The PBERA now provides that the expenses will be reimbursed on a quarterly basis or at such other frequency as the parties may determine, in cash or, subject to approval by the board of directors of each of PAVmed and the Company, in shares of the Company's common stock, with such shares valued at the volume weighted average price of such stock during the final ten trading days preceding the later of the two dates on which such stock issuance is approved by the board of directors of each of PAVmed and the Company (subject to a floor price of \$0.40 per share), or in a combination of cash and shares.
-However, in no event shall the Company issue any shares of its common stock to PAVmed in satisfaction of all or any portion of the expenses if the issuance of such shares of its common stock would exceed the maximum number of shares of common stock that the Issuer may issue under the rules or regulations of The Nasdaq Stock Market LLC ("Nasdaq"), unless the Company obtains the approval of its stockholders as required by the applicable rules of the Nasdaq for issuances of shares of its common stock in excess of such amount.
-In accordance with the PBERA, on November 30, 2022, PAVmed elected for the Company to reimburse PAVmed for \$2.7 million in accrued and unreimbursed payroll and benefit-related expenses paid by PAVmed on behalf of the Company through the third quarter of 2022 through the issuance of 1,479,326 shares of the Company's common stock.
+In addition, on November 30, 2022, we entered into a payroll and benefit expense reimbursement agreement (the "PBERA") with PAVmed.
+Historically, PAVmed has paid for certain payroll and benefit-related expenses in respect of our personnel on our behalf, and we have reimbursed PAVmed for the same.
+Pursuant to the PBERA, PAVmed will continue to pay such expenses, and we will continue to reimburse PAVmed for the same.
+The PBERA provides that the expenses will be reimbursed on a quarterly basis or at such other frequency as the parties may determine, in cash or, subject to approval by PAVmed's and our boards of directors, in shares of our common stock, with such shares valued at the volume weighted average price of such stock during the final ten trading days preceding the later of the two dates on which such stock issuance is approved by PAVmed's and our boards of directors (subject to a floor price of \$0.40 per share), or in a combination of cash and shares.
+However, in no event will we issue any shares of our common stock to PAVmed in satisfaction of all or any portion of the expenses if the issuance of such shares of our common stock would exceed the maximum number of shares of common stock that we may issue under the rules or regulations of Nasdaq, unless we obtain the approval of our stockholders as required by the applicable rules of the Nasdaq for issuances of shares of our common stock in excess of such amount.